go101/go101/README.md

 ### Some Notes

-* The book is still not finished.
-Several articles are missing and many finished articles need correcting.
+* The book is in beta phase now.
+Many articles still need correcting.
-* Translations are welcome, but for the last note, it may not be the proper time to do so.
+* Translations are welcome, but for the last note, it may not (but will soon) be the proper time to do so.
 * Chinese translation version is maintained by myself ([@TapirLiu](https://twitter.com/tapirliu)).
-* A more relexed license is coming soon.
+* There are some articles are hosted on the project wiki.
+* Please read [UPDATES.md](UPDATES.md) for update history.